 - Click Edit time policies > Change time off policy.

-- Select the relevant time off type and choose Unassign all policies from the dropdown.
+- Select the relevant time off type and select Unassign all time off policies from the dropdown.

 - Confirm the change.